-Energy Upgrade California is a statewide initiative committed to uniting Californians to strive toward reaching our state’s energy goals.
-That’s why EUC is inviting you to Do Your Thing™—to help increase energy efficiency for the future of California.
+Energy Upgrade California® is a statewide initiative committed to uniting Californians to strive toward reaching our state’s energy goals.
+That’s why we’re inviting you to Keep It Golden®—to better manage your energy use for the future of California.

-We’re here to give you the tools, knowledge and, above all, inspiration to do your thing to save energy.
-It takes every one of us to keep moving California forward as a smart energy leader, so we can’t succeed without you.
+We’re here to give you the tools, knowledge and inspiration to Keep It Golden®, as it takes every one of us to keep moving California forward as a smart energy leader.
+We can’t succeed without you.

-We support California in its quest to double energy efficiency and reduce greenhouse gas emissions by 40% before 2030.
+We support California in its quest to double energy efficiency and reduce greenhouse gas emissions by 40%, below 1990 levels, before 2030.
 If that sounds like a lot, that’s because it is.
-But the good news is, all it takes to get started is the flip of a light switch or the turn of a dial.
+However, the good news is, all it takes to get started is the flip of a light switch or the turn of a dial.
 In fact, we’re already on track to getting 33% of our electricity from renewable resources by 2030.

-So keep doing your thing, California, and maybe do just one more little thing.
-Because at Energy Upgrade California® we know that all those small, energy-efficient upgrades, like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state, and can preserve our incredible environment for generations to come.
+So Keep It Golden®, California, because at Energy Upgrade California, we know that all those small energy actions like switching to LED light bulbs, add up to a cleaner, healthier, more prosperous state and can preserve our incredible environment for generations to come.

 Energy Upgrade California® was created to motivate and educate California residents and small businesses about energy management.
-Our useful programs and actions can help them better manage their energy use overall.
+Our useful programs and actions can help them better take charge of their energy use overall.

-We want to help people understand that using energy more efficiently can help them live better and can help small businesses to do better.
+We want to help people understand that managing their energy use can help enhance their daily lives and help small businesses save money and energy.
 We provide inspiration and guidance on better energy management and encourage innovative policy discussions.
 We stand out on the national stage by inspiring other states to pursue a similar vision and path.

-Energy Upgrade California® is supported by an alliance of the California Public Utilities Commission, the California Energy Commission, utilities, regional energy networks, local governments, community choice aggregators, businesses and nonprofits to assist communities in meeting state and local energy and climate action goals.
+Energy Upgrade California® is supported by an alliance of the California Public Utilities Commission, the California Energy Commission, utilities, regional energy networks, local governments, Community Choice Aggregation, businesses and nonprofits to assist communities in meeting state and local energy and climate action goals.
 Our funding comes from investor-owned energy utility customers under the auspices of the California Public Utilities Commission and the California Energy Commission.

-The nation’s largest natural gas distribution utility, with 21.6 million consumers through 5.9 million meters in more than 500 communities.
+Southern California Gas (SoCalGas) is the nation’s largest natural gas distribution utility, with 21.6 million consumers getting their energy through 5.9 million meters in more than 500 communities.
 SoCalGas is a regulated subsidiary of Sempra Energy. www.socalgas.com

 A collaboration of the nine counties that make up the San Francisco Bay Area.
 Led by the Association of Bay Area Governments (ABAG), it implements effective energy-saving programs on a regional level and draws on the expertise, experience and proven track record of Bay Area local governments to develop and administer successful climate, resource and sustainability programs. www.bayren.org

-The Energy Network provides resources and assistance to homeowners and property owners who are planning residential energy-efficiency upgrades.
-In collaboration with local agencies, governments and stakeholders, services include rebate and incentive offerings for qualifying energy-efficiency upgrades, attractive financing terms for eligible residential solar and energy-saving improvements, and tools to help identify contractors with energy-efficiency training. www.tenres.com
+The Southern California Regional Energy Network provides resources and assistance to homeowners and property owners who are planning residential energy-efficiency upgrades.
+In collaboration with local agencies, governments and stakeholders, services include rebate and incentive offerings for qualifying energy-efficiency upgrades, attractive financing terms for eligible residential solar and energy-saving improvements, and tools to help identify contractors with energy-efficiency training. www.socalren.org